corderophilosophy/tickle-js-ssg/README.md

 NB: At the moment, `site_url` is not used.

 ## WIP:
-📆  I'll be adding support for, among other things, partials (~~at some point~~ this is currently being worked on) and automatic generation of an index of posts, based on a given a template.
+📆  I'll be adding support for, among other things, ✓ partials and automatic generation of an index of posts, based on a given a template.